William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

                                          Nr, [KEr,]}
 ~~~~

-For the initial Child SA that was negotiated as part of an initial IKE exchange (e.g., IKE_AUTH), at the time of its creation the parameters of PFS and KE method for Child SAs are not negotiated.
-Therefore, when rekeying the initial Child SA for the first time, a regular rekey MUST be used for the negotiation of these parameters.
-Then, the next rekey can use the optimized way.

 If a responder fails to process the optimized rekey request, e.g., there is a change of the configuration, it MUST return an error as the notification of type NO_PROPOSAL_CHOSEN.
 After receiving the error response of the optimized rekey, the initiator can retry a regular rekey.

+## Optimized Rekey of the Initial Child SA

+For the initial Child SA that was negotiated as part of an initial IKE exchange (e.g., IKE_AUTH), at the time of its creation the parameters of PFS and KE method(s) for Child SAs are not negotiated.
+However, {{-child-pfs}} provides a mechanism to negotiate these parameters during the creation of the initial Child SA.

+If both peers support and use {{-child-pfs}}, the PFS policy and KE method(s) for the initial Child SA is known during its creation.
+Therefore, when rekeying the initial Child SA for the first time, the optimized way SHOULD be used.
+If {{-child-pfs}} is not supported or used, a regular rekey MUST be used for the first time to negotiate these parameters.
+Then, the next rekey can use the optimized way.

 # Payload Formats